Indonesia Travel Guide

-You will easily find sweets such as rice cakes, palm cakes, fried banana (pisang goreng) and my favorite: es pisang ijo.
+You will easily find sweets such as rice cakes, palm cakes, fried bananas (pisang goreng), and my favorite: es pisang ijo.

 Culture and religion in Indonesia

-As you may already know, Indonesia main religion is Islam, but there are also a lot of Chritians and Hindus.
+As you may already know, Indonesia’s main religion is Islam, but there are also a lot of Christians and Hindus.